QEC-pages/QDistRnd/joss/paper.md

 degeneracy to be taken into account and is a \#P-complete problem [@Iyer-Poulin-2013]).

 To our knowledge, there is no freely available software for computing the distance of a $q$-ary quantum stabilizer code.
-A version of Zimmermann algorithm for finding the distance of linear codes is implemented in Magma [@magma-system], and has been adapted in application to quantum codes, see
+A version of the Zimmermann algorithm for finding the distance of linear codes is implemented in Magma [@magma-system], and has been adapted in application to quantum codes, see